WesleyWong420/Build-Your-Own-LOLBins/README.md

 ```

 **NOTE**: BYOL requires admin privileges on the victim machine to enable Interactive Logon Session.
-> Only use Local Admin Account as the user credentials!
+> Only use Local Admin Account for the user credentials!

 ## Usage
 **NOTE**: BYOL only deploys command-line based obfuscation to bypass string matching rules, such as those written in Sigma Project.
-All file-based Proof-of-Concept payloads, e.g. `byol.dll`, `byol.exe`, `byol.js` etc do not have defensive capabilities and will be flagged by AV vendors.
+All file-based Proof-of-Concept payloads, e.g. `byol.dll`, `byol.exe`, `byol.js` etc do not have evasive capabilities and will be flagged by AV vendors.
-> Although not mandatory, it is recommended to disable any AV solutions before performing a scan simulation!
+> Although not mandatory, it is recommended to disable all Antivirus softwares before performing any scan!

 [Tutorial](./Documentation.MD)

 ## Limitations
+* BYOL only supports Interactive Logon session, and will require Local Admin credentials to work.
-* BYOL does not support NTLM Authentication.
-Hence, it does not work with AD-joined machines.
+* BYOL does not support NTLM Authentication, and hence will not work with any AD-joined machines.

 ## Technique Coverage
 | LOLBins | Variants | Objectives |